COMPILATION OF UNAUDITED FINANCIAL INFORMATION (SOLE TRADER AND PARTNERSHIP)

-2.2 We shall plan our work on the basis that no report is required by statute or regulation, unless you inform us in writing to the contrary.
+2.2 We shall plan our work on the basis that no report is required by statute or regulation for the year, unless you inform us in writing to the contrary.
 In carrying out our engagement we will make enquiries of management and undertake any procedures that we judge appropriate but are under no obligation to perform procedures that may be required for assurance engagements such as audits or reviews.

-2.3 Our work will not be an audit of the financial information in accordance with International Standards on Auditing (UK).
-Consequently, our work will not provide any assurance that the accounting records or the financial information are free from material misstatement, whether caused by fraud, other irregularities or error and cannot be relied on to identify weaknesses in internal controls.
+2.3 Our work will not be an audit of the financial statements in accordance with International Standards on Auditing (UK).
+Consequently, our work will not provide any assurance that the accounting records or the financial statements are free from material misstatement, whether caused by fraud, other irregularities or error and cannot be relied on to identify weaknesses in internal controls.

-2.5 We have a professional duty to compile financial information that conforms with the generally accepted accounting principles selected by management as being appropriate for the purpose for which the information is prepared.
-The financial reporting framework on which the information has been compiled, its purpose and limitations will be disclosed in an accounting policy note to the financial information and will be referred to in our accountants’ report.
+2.5 We have a professional duty to compile financial statements that conform with the generally accepted accounting principles selected by management as being appropriate for the purpose for which the information is prepared.
+The financial reporting framework on which the information has been compiled, its purpose and limitations will be disclosed in an accounting policy note to the financial statements and will be referred to in our accountants’ report.

-2.6 We also have a professional responsibility not to allow our name to be associated with financial information which we believe may be misleading.
-Therefore, although we are not required to search for such matters, should we become aware, for any reason, that the financial information may be misleading, we will discuss the matter with you with a view to agreeing appropriate adjustments and/or disclosures in the financial information.
-In circumstances where adjustments and/or disclosures that we consider appropriate are not made or where we are not provided with appropriate information, and as a result we consider that the financial information is misleading, we will withdraw from the engagement.
+2.6 We also have a professional responsibility not to allow our name to be associated with financial statements which we believe may be misleading.
+Therefore, although we are not required to search for such matters, should we become aware, for any reason, that the financial statements may be misleading, we will discuss the matter with you with a view to agreeing appropriate adjustments and/or disclosures in the financial statements.
+In circumstances where adjustments and/or disclosures that we consider appropriate are not made or where we are not provided with appropriate information, and as a result we consider that the financial statements remain misleading, we will withdraw from the engagement.